soulwing/tnm4j/README.md

 As shown in the preceding snippet, a context must (eventually) be closed, in order to avoid a resource leak.
-Contexts are, however, **lightweight objects** and it is quite reasonable to create the and retain them for a long as you need to continue communicating with a given SNMP agent.
+Contexts are, however, **lightweight objects** and it is quite reasonable to create and retain a context for as long as you need to continue communicating with the target SNMP agent.
 Depending on the needs of your application, this could be as short as the time needed to perform a few SNMP operations, or perhaps for as long as the remote agent exists and your application continues running.
 Tnm4j is used in applications that retain thousands of context objects on the heap.

 If you neglect to close a context, it will eventually be closed when your code